Aston Villa goalkeeper Emiliano Martinez signs contract extension until 2027 | Sports-Games

 - United Kingdom

-Aston Villa on Friday announced that Emiliano Martinez has signed a contract extension until 2027.
+Aston Villa on Friday announced that Birmingham [UK], January 21 (ANI): Aston Villa on Friday announced that Emiliano Martinez has signed a contract extension until 2027.has signed a contract extension until 2027.
 Martinez has been the first-choice goalkeeper since joining the Birmingham-based club from Arsenal ahead of the 2020/21 season.

 In his maiden campaign at Villa Park, Martinez excelled between the posts and was part of a defensive unit that equaled the club's Premier League record of 15 clean sheets in a season.
 He would go on to star for his native Argentina as they won the Copa America in the summer of 2021.
 Fans' favourite Martinez, who has made 58 appearances for the club since arriving in September 2020, has spoken of his happiness at Villa and his delight at extending his stay.